 Sometimes property is misplaced at school and the chances of reuniting it with students is greatly increased if all property is clearly named.
 When a student becomes aware they have lost an item, they should visit the lost property box in their year group zone, outside of lesson times, to see if it has been handed in.
-If this proves unsucessful, they should retrace their steps of that day as the item may still be in a classroom or one of the areas they have visited during their free time.
-In a large and busy school, this is best done on the day, however, it is always worth checking back with the reception office every few days.
+If this proves unsucessful, they should retrace their steps for that day as the item may still be in a classroom or one of the areas they have visited during their free time.
+In a large and busy school, this is best done on the day, however, it is always worth checking back with the lost property box every few days.

-All valuable items should be kept in student lockers at all times if bringing them into school is unavoidable e.g. mobile phones, electronic devices, cash, trainers, jewellery.
+All valuable items should be kept at home e.g. mobile phones, electronic devices, cash, trainers, jewellery.

 Students may be set weekly tasks in English, Mathematics, Science and Languages.
 In all other subjects, homework is set at appropriate times when it is meaningful to do so.
 In Year 7, tasks should take approximately 20 minutes per subject, however some assignments will be designed to span a number of weeks.
 Please see our homework policy here for more informaton.

 Imberhorme use a system called Edulink One.
 This system allows students and parents/carers to view homework that has been set via Bromcom, for parents this is the MyChildAtSchool app.
 Please see our Admissions Booklet for further information on Edulink One

 Students may also sync their devices to their school email and calendar and this will allow them to view their homework too.
 Everything in the palm of their hand!
 Please see our webpage for sign up information to ActiveSync: http://www.imberhorne.co.uk/online-services